-Covered Service and supply expenses for an Emergency Medical Condition include the following:
+Covered Service and supply expenses for an Emergency Medical Condition or Emergency Services for Behavioral Health include the following:

 - 1. Emergency Services necessary to screen and stabilize a Member if a prudent layperson acting reasonably would have believed that an Emergency Medical Condition existed; - 2.
 Ambulance services to an emergency room and treatment provided as part of the ambulance service; - 3.
-Emergency room services and supplies and treatment, including professional charges, Facility charges, outpatient charges for patient observation and medical screening exams required for the stabilization of a Covered Person experiencing an Emergency Medical Condition and treatment of an injury or illness, even if confinement is not required; - 4.
-Further medical examination and treatment, to the extent they are within the capabilities of the staff and facilities available at the Hospital, and necessary in order to Medically Stabilize the patient; and - 5.
+Emergency room services and supplies and treatment, including professional charges, Facility charges, outpatient charges for patient observation and medical screening examinations required for the stabilization of a Member experiencing an Emergency Medical Condition and treatment of an injury or illness, even if confinement is not required; - 4.
+Further medical examination and treatment, to the extent they are within the capabilities of the staff and facilities available at the Hospital, and necessary in order to Medically Stabilize the patient; - 5.
+Services provided by staff or Facilities of a Hospital or Behavioral Health Emergency Services Provider after the Member is stabilized and as part of outpatient observation or an Inpatient or outpatient stay with respect to the visit during which screening and stabilization services have been furnished; and - 6.
 Prescription medications associated with an emergency, including those purchased in a foreign country.